 Neurons are “electrically excitable”, meaning they live by some energy.

 How thinking is created or triggered in the first place, what goes on in the brain neurons to process thinking, what stimulates that thinking, are the questions for which the answers are being sought by academic disciplines.

 One explanation is that thinking is a subconscious brain activity for which the neurons and synapses are just the tools to handle that activity for transmitting a thought or thoughts.
 Other theories are that the creation of thought is an un-explained biological process, or it is the conversion of energy particles into an object called thought.

-In whatever means a thought is created the role of the divine energy is to bestow the enlightenment in establishing common sense and logic in a thought.
+In whatever means thought has created the role of the divine energy is to bestow the enlightenment in establishing common sense and logic in thought.
 It is in this enlightenment that the nature of thought is underlined.
 Its acceptance or rejection can be exercised.

 As thought begets more thoughts or ideas, the process arouses our intelligent and psychological senses of understanding, experiencing, interpretation and behavior.
 A cognitive arrangement is thus developed.

 It is in this arrangement that we undertake our karmas.